PaulRBerg/prb-math/README.md

 which is fast, but I didn't like that it operates with binary numbers and it limits the precision to int128.
 I then looked at [Fixidity](https://github.com/CementDAO/Fixidity), which operates with denary numbers and has wide precision, but is slow and susceptible to phantom overflow.

-## Caveat Emptor

-This is experimental software and is provided on an "as is" and "as available" basis.
-I do not give any warranties and will not be liable for any loss, direct or indirect through continued use of this codebase.

 ## Installation